Jvillegasd/transaction-logs/README.md

 ## Environment variables

-On this section, you can see how an Environment vars file (`.env`) looks like:
+On this section, you can see how an Environment vars file looks like:

     APP_ENV=dev
     PORT=3001